National PACE Association

 You can read more about the PACE program in RHIhub's Rural Services Integration Toolkit.

-Read about two rural PACE programs, Northland PACE (Program of All-Inclusive Care for the Elderly) and Senior CommUnity Care, in RHIhub’s Rural Health Models and Innovations.
+Read about a rural PACE program, Senior CommUnity Care, in RHIhub’s Rural Health Models and Innovations.